Mina Crandon: Investigations

-By 1925 due to the investigation of Crandon the American Society for Psychical Research (ASPR) had been taken over by a spiritualist faction.
+By 1925, due to the investigation of Crandon, the American Society for Psychical Research (ASPR) had been taken over by a spiritualist faction.
 The ASPR championed Crandon and suppressed any reports unfavorable to her.
 In response, Walter Franklin Prince who was the Society's research officer resigned to establish the Boston Society for Psychical Research.
 Prince was accused by supporters of Crandon of being biased against paranormal phenomena.

 Crandon's husband was known for displaying nude photographs of her in her mediumship sessions.
 Mina Crandon was described as a beautiful woman whom men found "too attractive for her own good".
 It was suggested that the psychical investigator J. Malcolm Bird actively conspired with the Crandons in stage-managing the séances in an attempt to have a sexual relationship with Mina.
 Reports, however, suggest that Mina found Bird repulsive.
 Instead she had amorous feelings for the psychical researcher Hereward Carrington, with whom she had an affair.
 Carrington also borrowed money he was unable to repay from Crandon.
 Critics have written that it is easy to imagine these factors could have biased his judgement regarding her mediumship.

 Crandon performed many of her séances in the nude, and was reported to throw herself onto the laps of her male sitters.
 She was also described as an alcoholic.
 During séances, Eric Dingwall told Crandon to take off her clothes and sit in the nude.
 Crandon would also sometimes sprinkle luminous powder on her breasts and because of such activities William McDougall and other psychical researchers criticized Dingwall for having improper relations with Crandon.

 Historian Ruth Brandon has noted that as Bird, Carrington and Dingwall were all personally involved with Crandon, they were biased and unreliable witnesses.
 Magician Fred Keating who had observed Crandon at her house suggested Carrington pretended some of her phenomena baffled him in an attempt to get financial backing for his own psychical laboratory.

 A review by the father of modern parapsychology, Joseph Banks Rhine, lent further insight into Crandon's performances.
 Dr. Rhine was able to observe some of her trickery in the dark when she used luminous objects.
 Rhine claimed to have observed Crandon committing fraud in a séance in 1926.
 According to Rhine, during the séance she was free from control and kicked a megaphone to give the impression it was levitating.

 Rhine's report documenting the fraud was refused by the ASPR, so he published it in the Journal of Abnormal Social Psychology.
 In response, defenders of Crandon attacked Rhine.
-Arthur Conan Doyle published an article in a Boston newspaper claiming "J. B. Rhine is an Ass".
+Arthur Conan Doyle wrote a letter to the Boston Herald attacking Rhine's "colossal impertinence...stupidity and malignancy."